taydh/datahalt/README.md

 # Datahalt
-> A general purpose remote data service
+> JSON remote data service

 ## Applicability
 A web based service for client applications to access with regular web request and JSON format (REST).